Lightstreamer/Lightstreamer-kafka-connector/examples/quickstart-kafka-connect/README.md

 # Quick Start for Kafka Connect

-This folder contains the resources required to build a version of the [_Quick Start_]((../../README.md#quick-start-set-up-in-5-minutes)) app based on Kafka Connect Lightstreamer Sink Connector.
+This folder contains the resources required to build a version of the [_Quick Start_]((../../README.md#quick-start-set-up-in-5-minutes)) app based on the Kafka Connect Lightstreamer Sink Connector plugin.

 ![Quickstart Diagram](../../pictures/quickstart-kafka-connect-diagram.png)